mehulagg/gitlab/doc/user/application_security/vulnerabilities/index.md

 ## Vulnerability scanner maintenance

-The vulnerability scanning tools, and their databases, are updated regularly.
+The vulnerability scanners, and their databases, are updated regularly.

 | Secure scanning tool                                         | Vulnerabilities database updates          |
 |:-------------------------------------------------------------|-------------------------------------------|